-- Civil/foundation works: monopile foundation work undertaken under a FIDIC Red Book contract governed by English law would commonly have a two-year defects liability period with a limitation period for latent defects of six to 12 years from the date of accrual of action, depending on whether the contract has been executed under hand or as a deed.
+- Civil and foundation work: Monopile foundation work undertaken under a FIDIC Red Book contract governed by English law would commonly have a two-year defects liability period with a limitation period for latent defects of six to 12 years from the date of accrual of action, depending on whether the contract has been executed under hand or as a deed.
 However, if the wind farm is located in the territorial waters of a civil law country, it may be that mandatory decennial or similar liability for civil works will apply to extend the contractual defect liability period.

-- Serial defects: where WTG contracts contain serial defect provisions, these are often limited in application.
-There are often restrictions around what constitutes a ‘serial defect’ in terms of the severity and number of issues that are materially similar, and are limited to the project rather than the fleet.
-Given the high cost of replacing serial defects across multiple WTGs, primarily due to high vessel charter fees and cost of technicians qualified to undertake remedial works at offshore locations, disputes concerning the application of these clauses are common.
+- Serial defects: When WTG contracts contain serial defect provisions, these are often limited in application.
+There are often restrictions around what constitutes a ‘serial defect’ in terms of the severity and number of issues that are materially similar, and they are limited to the project rather than the fleet.
+Given the high cost of replacing serial defects across multiple WTGs, primarily because of high vessel charter fees and the cost of technicians qualified to undertake remedial work at offshore locations, disputes concerning the application of these clauses are common.

-Given the enormous revenue-generating capacity of offshore energy facilities, the financial consequences of a defect causing performance deficiencies or at worst outages, may be vast, and certainly considerably more than the caps on liability in the applicable supply or construction contract.
-While contractors commonly have express or implied contractual obligations to rectify defects or performance failures as soon as reasonably possible, their ability to mobilise and conduct repairs will be dependent on weather conditions, available technicians and suitable support vessels.
-Disputes concerning whether the contractor did in fact mobilise sufficiently expeditiously are common and involve a complex web of interrelated factors.
+Given the enormous revenue-generating capacity of offshore energy facilities, the financial consequences of a defect causing performance deficiencies or, at worst, outages, may be vast, and certainly considerably more than the caps on liability in the applicable supply or construction contract.
+Although contractors commonly have express or implied contractual obligations to rectify defects or performance failures as soon as reasonably possible, their ability to mobilise and conduct repairs will be dependent on weather conditions, available technicians and suitable support vessels.
+Disputes about whether the contractor did mobilise sufficiently expeditiously are common and involve a complex web of interrelated factors.

-A failure to meet performance criteria, or remedy defects, may give rise to a contractual right and/or right at law to terminate the contract.
+A failure to meet performance criteria, or to remedy defects, may give rise to a contractual right or right at law (or both) to terminate the contract.
 However, termination rights are rarely exercised lightly.
 As with any termination right, the question as to whether the right has been properly exercised will depend on a careful analysis of the contract terms and surrounding facts.

-- To the extent the works are not complete, the terminating party will need to engage another party to complete the works (or carry them out themselves, if that is contractually and actually viable).
-The replacement of a party in an onshore project can be challenging enough, without the added complications of a likely smaller pool of suitable suppliers or contractors, a longer lead time in engaging them, and the cost consequences of delay in the offshore environment.
-Before exercising any termination right, a party will wish to ensure that it will not be left without a contractor/supplier to step in and complete the works.
+First, to the extent that the work is not complete, the terminating party will need to engage another party to complete it (or carry out the work themselves, if that is contractually and actually viable).
+The replacement of a party in an onshore project can be challenging enough, without the added complications of what is likely to be a smaller pool of suitable suppliers or contractors, a longer lead time in engaging them and the cost consequences of delay in the offshore environment.
+Before exercising any termination right, a party will wish to ensure that it will not be left without a contractor or supplier to step in and complete the work.

-- Where a termination right arises in relation to an obligation to remedy a contractual default to the owner’s ‘satisfaction’, the courts have held that while this would be a subjective test, it would be subject to an implied term that it must be in honesty, good faith and with absence of arbitrariness.
-Where such a requirement exists, the terminating party may be assisted by contemporaneous records that show the decision-making process that was followed (assuming that it accords with the above implied term).
+If a termination right arises in relation to an obligation to remedy a contractual default to the owner’s ‘satisfaction’, the courts have held that although this would be a subjective test, it would be subject to an implied term that it must be done in honesty, good faith and with the absence of arbitrariness.
+When such a requirement exists, the terminating party may be assisted by contemporaneous records that show the decision-making process that was followed (assuming that it accords with the above implied term).

-- The owner may recover delay-related losses up to and following termination.
-While this will largely depend on the wording on the contract in question, the English Supreme Court recently held that clear words would be required to deprive an employer of its entitlement to delay liquidated damages accrued up to the date of termination of the contract and instead require it to pursue a claim for general damages for such delays.
+The owner may recover delay-related losses up to and following termination.
+Although this will largely depend on the wording on the contract in question, the Supreme Court of the United Kingdom has held that clear words would be required to deprive an employer of its entitlement to delay liquidated damages accrued up to the date of termination of the contract and instead require it to pursue a claim for general damages for the delays.